-The beloved festival is officially returning.
+The beloved festival is officially back.

 Following last year’s last-minute cancellation as a result of yo-yo-ing restrictions imposed on Greater Manchester last summer, the organisers behind the Manchester Food and Drink Festival have confirmed that the much-loved event will return for 2021 – and we couldn’t be more excited.

-Coming back for a week of delicious food cooked up by local chefs, the festival will take place at the end of summer as usual, with dates currently booked in for 16th-27th September.
+Coming back for a week of delicious food cooked up by local chefs, the festival will take place at the end of summer as usual, with dates booked in for 16th-27th September.

 Dubbed the ‘hospitality homecoming event of the year’ and ‘a magnificent celebration of the region’s food and drink and all the talented people that bring it to the table’, this year’s event is expected to be extra special, with many of Manchester’s bars and restaurants enduring months of turmoil as a result of the Coronavirus pandemic.